Jarno Trulli: Caterham (2012)

-FIA Formula E Championship
+Other ventures

+Trulli GP (2014–2015)

 In 2014–15 season Trulli drove in the inaugural FIA Formula E Championship for his own team Trulli GP in partnership with Drayson Racing Technologies and Super Nova Racing, as announced on 18 June 2014.
 After failing to pass scrutineering of their new drivetrain for the first two races of the 2015–16 season, the team withdrew from the championship.